Nomination Eligibility and Checklist

 • An individual

-• A Group or Family
+• A Group (social, business-related, or school-related)

-5. In which categories your nominee performed service?
+7. In which categories your nominee performed service?
 You can select all that apply to your nominee.

 • Animal Welfare